Skip to main content

 Other Research Interests

-It is my general interest in the History of Genre and Genre Theory.
-That means, reading how, in particular historical and social conditions, each form struggles to create an artistic-literary world of its own by interpreting the varying modes of conscious, and, in contrast, or parallel, how the ideological import of a genre conflicts with the ideological implications of the material condition, as the vehicles for ideological contestation and social changes; and to examine how the contemporaries and the descendants identify them.
+My primary interest is in the History of Genre and Genre Theory.
+In the generic study, the genre serves as the bridge to read texts between strictly aesthetic and culturally operative subjects.
+It aims to read how, under particular historical and social conditions, each form struggles to create an artistic-literary world of its own right by interpreting the varying modes of social consciousness.
+At the same time, it explores how the ideological import of a genre conflicts with the ideological implications of the material conditions of realistic society.
+In this context, a genre participates in the social and ideological production and reproduction, and can be interpreted as a vehicle for ideological contestation and social change.

-On top of this, as a Comparatist, I have an essential research interest in the cross-cultural study of the Genesis of Genres in Chinese Early Modern Literature, in which the genres developed over this period were either directly imported from foreign, mainly European, literature, or "modernised-westernised" in local origin genres.
-My interest is particularly in the Chinese reception and interpretation of European/Western literature ideas (poetics) and movements through Japanese intellectuals' translation and introduction as the medium, extending the previous scholarship, which only built dialogue between any two of the three cultures.
+Additionally, as a Comparatist, I have a significant research interest in the cross-cultural study of the Genesis of Genres in Chinese Early Modern Literature.
+The new genres that emerged in Chinese literature in the late nineteenth and early twentieth centuries were directly imported from foreign (mainly European) literature or “modernized-westernized” from local genres.
+My interest is primarily in the Chinese reception and interpretation of ideas from European/Western literature and their influence on the development of genres in Chinese literature.
+Considering that the Sino-Western circulation of literary concepts and movements was often mediated through Japanese intellectuals’ translations and introductions, this proposed study also aims to expand previous scholarship that only established dialogues between any two of the three mentioned cultures.

-Indeed, I regard genre study as a natural and necessary research field in Comparative Literature, even if not involving cross-cultural study, as a genre's membership is always and only determined by comparison and relation.
-A writer is constantly reconfiguring and reconstructing the literary form while appealing to its predecessors or sources for conventions to suit his creative genius, literary traditions and reader's expectations, and the socio-ideological-material conditions.
-Thus, genre always builds a dialogue between contemporary and traditional, literary space and material reality, author and receptor, conforming to the essence of Comparative Literature.
+Indeed, genre study is a fundamental and essential research field in Comparative Literature, even without cross-cultural study, because a genre's membership (classification) is always determined by comparison and relation.
+I propose that when writers employ a particular genre, they constantly reconfigure and reconstruct the literary form to suit their creative genius, reader expectations, and socio-ideological-material conditions by appealing to their predecessors or literary conventions.
+Since this is a process of negotiation and recreation, the choice and use of a genre always create a dialogue between contemporary and traditional, literary space and material reality, author and receptor.
+This character aligns with the essence of Comparative Literature.

 I welcome any enquiries about my research and potential collaboration opportunities, please feel free to contact via email: hao.y.zhang@durham.ac.uk